tapfortap/Documentation/unity/integration.md

 ```

 - **Allthough optional - to ensure the TapForTap SDK functions optimally we highly recommend adding these extra permissions**
+To add these permissions, modify the 'AndroidManifest.xml' found in '/Assets/Android/AndroidManifest.xml'.

 ```xml
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />